berangerthomas/StellaScript/README.md

 4.  <a name="4"></a>Silero Team.
 (2024). *Silero VAD: pre-trained enterprise-grade Voice Activity Detector (VAD), Number Detector and Language Classifier*.
 [GitHub repository](https://github.com/snakers4/silero-vad).
 5.  <a name="5"></a>Défossez, A., Usunier, N., Bottou, L., & Bach, F. (2019). *Music Source Separation in the Waveform Domain*. [arXiv:1911.13254](https://arxiv.org/abs/1911.13254).
 6.  <a name="6"></a>Schröter, H., Escalante-B., A. N., & Rosenkranz, T. (2022). *DeepFilterNet: A Low Complexity Speech Enhancement Framework for Full-Band Audio based on Deep Filtering*. [arXiv:2110.05588](https://arxiv.org/abs/2110.05588).

+## Further Reading

+For a deep dive into the methodologies for optimizing transcription quality, including detailed explanations of the techniques mentioned above, please refer to the **[Transcription Quality and Optimization](httpshttps://berangerthomas.github.io/StellaScript/concepts/quality.html)** page in our documentation.

 ## License